 The facility is required to have both a trust fund ledger and a copayment ledger.
 A current member copayment ledger system must be maintained that reflects all charges and all payments made by or on behalf of each member.
 This system must reflect all copayment charges, payments and balances, and be maintained in accordance with generally accepted accounting principles.

 The facility must maintain both receipts for monies received from members and bank deposit slips showing the money deposited.
-These amounts must correspond to amounts recorded in the individual’s member’s trust fund ledger.
+These amounts must correspond to amounts recorded in the member’s trust fund ledger.
 This system must be maintained in accordance with generally accepted accounting principles.

 Vendor withdrawal records must be maintained, regardless of how facility staff account for trust fund transactions (withdrawals on a ledger, cash envelope or individual checkbook register).
 They must retain receipts for any payment out of a trust fund account that is more than $1.00.
 The receipt, cash register tape or sales statement is documentation of who actually received the money that was withdrawn from the trust fund account, and that the money was spent as authorized.
 Any unused money returned to the trust fund custodian must be redeposited to the member's trust fund account and appropriately documented.
 The prerequisites that allow withdrawal from the member's trust fund are: